 Welcome to my website.
-I am M. Chaise Gilbert, a recent adjunct professor of biology at Murray State University and first-year PhD student in the Albertson Lab at UMass Amherst.
+I am M. Chaise Gilbert, a current PhD student in the Albertson Lab at UMass Amherst.

 I have developed a passion for techniques that allow for the visualization of skeletal structures, namely diaphonization (clearing and staining).
 Not only are these techniques powerful for collecting anatomical data and information, but also in beautifully presenting anatomy as an art form.
 For more information and to view photographs, please see the “Biology as Art” tab in the main menu.